125 Famous Landmarks in the World

 Written by Lori from Naples Florida Travel Guide.

-The Grand Canyon is a natural landmark so sizable you can see it from space!
+The Grand Canyon is a natural landmark in Arizona so sizable you can see it from space!
 The canyon is 277 miles long and, in some places, up to 18 miles wide.
 Without actually seeing it in person, it’s hard to grasp how truly vast it is.
 Fortunately, there are plenty of viewing areas along the canyon that tourists can easily access.